 Information sharing meetings

-Beyond the joint meetings listed below, information sharing sessions with other WGs of the MPEG community were held on Monday 26 April 0500–XXXX, Wednesday 28 April 0500–XXXX, and Friday 30 April 2100–XXXX.
+Beyond the joint meetings listed below, information sharing sessions with other WGs of the MPEG community were held on Monday 26 April 0500–0700 and Wednesday 28 April 0500–0700.
 The status of the work in the MPEG WGs was reviewed at these information sharing sessions.

-Joint meeting with Q6/16 (VCEG), WG2 MPEG Requirements and WG3 MPEG Systems 1300-1400 Tuesday 27 April
+JVET status was also presented by the JVET chairs at another MPEG information sharing session on Friday 30 April 2100–2300 (after the JVET meeting had closed).Joint meeting with Q6/16 (VCEG), WG2 MPEG Requirements and WG3 MPEG Systems 1300-1400 Tuesday 27 April

 The following topics were discussed in this joint session.